 Influenza-associated deaths are deaths from a clinically-compatible illness that was confirmed to be influenza by an appropriate laboratory or rapid diagnostic test with no period of complete recovery between illness and death.
 LHAs investigate all influenza deaths and typically review medical records retroactively up to 30 days from the date of death for an influenza diagnosis.
 Figure 7 shows the number of influenza deaths by region for this flu season.
-One death was reported in week 16.
-There have been 54 influenza-associated deaths reported statewide since week 40.
+No deaths were reported in week 52.
+There have been eight influenza-associated deaths reported statewide since week 40.